 Every vegetable garden is a unique natural system that you can try to enrich, enhance, and balance for your own benefit.
 Companion planting increases the diversity of plants while accomplishing specific goals that enhance plant health — and a diverse garden is a happy garden.

 Barbara Pleasant grows a large food garden in Floyd, Virginia.
-She has authored a number of books on vegetable gardening, including her newest title, Homegrown Pantry — Selecting the Best Varieties and Planting the Perfect Amounts for What You Want to Eat Year-Round.
+She has authored a number of books on vegetable gardening, for more information check out, Homegrown Pantry — Selecting the Best Varieties and Planting the Perfect Amounts for What You Want to Eat Year-Round.